 There are many steps involved in the Pay Per Click ad process.
 We outline just a few below.

-Below, we have put together a quick list of some of the elements of paid search advertising management that you’ll need to be aware of as you begin to launch your own campaigns:
+Below, we have put together a quick list of some of the elements of paid search advertising management that you’ll need to be aware of:

-You need to set up a Google AdWords account if you want to reach Google’s search engine users through paid ads.
+You need to set up a Google Ads account if you want to reach Google’s search engine users through paid ads.